HEP-FCC/FCCSW/Sim/doc/Geant4fastsim.md

 Smearing is performed using the GAUDI tool derived from `ISmearingTool`.

 Currently only smearing for tracker is supported.
-There are currently three tools that may be used for this purpose.
+There are three tools that may be used for this purpose.

 The main concept of smearing for all tools is the same.
-The momentum/energy is smeared by multiplying it by the randomly generated number from a Gaussian distribution with the mean $\mu=1$ and the standard deviation $\sigma$ (resolution).
+The momentum is smeared by multiplying it by the randomly generated number from a Gaussian distribution with the mean $\mu=1$ and the standard deviation $\sigma$ (resolution).
 The difference comes from the way the resolutions are obtained.

 The simple smearing tool, `SimG4ParticleSmearSimple`, smears particles (its momenta) with a non-particle and non-momentum dependent constant resolution.
 It can be set as a parameter **sigma** in a job configuration file (default: 0.01= 1%).

-A default smearing tool, `SimG4ParticleSmearFormula`, uses [TFormula](https://root.cern.ch/doc/master/classTFormula.html) to parse the resolutions that are momentum and energy dependent and are given as parameters **resolutionMomentum** and **resolutionEnergy** in a job configuration file (as strings).
-They are used in the tracker and calorimeter smearing, respectively.
+A default smearing tool, `SimG4ParticleSmearFormula`, uses [TFormula](https://root.cern.ch/doc/master/classTFormula.html) to parse the resolution formula that is momentum dependent and is given as parameter **resolutionMomentum** in a job configuration file (as string).
 In particular, the resolution of e.g. tracker may be constant (as in the above-mentioned example) and in that case, for the performance reasons only, `SimG4ParticleSmearSimple` may be a more suitable tool.

 The third available tool uses the momentum and pseudoprapidity dependent resolutions read from ROOT file.
 Such a file may be obtained with the [tkLayout].
 The tool `SimG4ParticleSmearRootFile` reades ROOT file defined in a property **filename** in a job configuration file (in the example `/afs/cern.ch/exp/fcc/sw/0.7/testsamples/tkLayout_example_resolutions.root').
 The resolutions are defined for the narrow pseudorapidity bins, and they are evaluated for the particle momentum based on the linear interpolation between two closest momenta for which the resolutions were computed by tkLayout.
 File has a following structure.
 It contains two trees: 'info' and 'resolutions'.
 Tree 'info' contains two branches, each with `TArrayD`: 'eta' and 'p'.
 Array 'eta' contains upper edge of the pseudorapidity bin (lower edge of first bin is 0).
 Array 'p' informes for which momenta the resolutions were created.
 The minimum and maximum momentum (and pseudorapidity) of a particle that can be smeared is described by the minimal and maximal values in those arrays.
 Tree 'resolutions' contains `TArrayD` of resolutions for each momentum (and there are as many arrays as eta bins).